Project Nayuki

 \( \left[ \begin{matrix} F(2n+1) & F(2n) \\ F(2n) & F(2n-1) \end{matrix} \right] \\ = \left[ \begin{matrix} 1 & 1 \\ 1 & 0 \end{matrix} \right]^{2n} \\ = \left( \left[ \begin{matrix} 1 & 1 \\ 1 & 0 \end{matrix} \right]^n \right)^2 \\ = \left[ \begin{matrix} F(n+1) & F(n) \\ F(n) & F(n-1) \end{matrix} \right]^2 \\ = \left[ \begin{matrix} F(n+1)^2+F(n)^2 & F(n+1)F(n)+F(n)F(n-1) \\ F(n)F(n+1)+F(n-1)F(n) & F(n)^2+F(n-1)^2 \end{matrix} \right]. \)

-Therefore, by equating the cells in the matrix:
+Therefore, by equating cells in the top matrix to cells in the bottom matrix:

 \(\begin{align} F(2n+1) &= F(n+1)^2 + F(n)^2. \\ F(2n) &= F(n) \left[ F(n+1) + F(n-1) \right] \\ &= F(n) \left[ F(n+1) + (F(n+1) - F(n)) \right] \\ &= F(n) \left[ 2F(n+1) - F(n) \right]. \\ F(2n-1) &= F(n)^2 + F(n-1)^2. \end{align}\)